FJRG2007/FJRG2007/README.md

 #### AI & Cybersecurity Specialist
 Experienced developer, acquiring knowledge and new training on a daily basis.
 Ready to turn an idea into a reality.

-- 🌟 Specializing in Artificial Intelligence and Cybersecurity
 - 💼 Open to exciting projects and collaborations

 📫 Connect with me: